trulia/choroplethr/README.md

 # choroplethr

-`choroplethr` simplifies the creation of thematic maps (choropleths) in R.  In a choropleth geographic regions such as states are colored according to some metric, such as which political party the state voted for.
-Three levels of geographic resolution and two types of scales are supported.
+`choroplethr` simplifies the creation of choropleths in R.  A choropleth is a thematic map where geographic regions such as states are colored according to some metric, such as which political party the state voted for.  `choroplethr` supports three levels of geographic resolution and two types of scales.
 Common problems such as matching county data with map data, choosing and labeling discrete scales and creating a clean background are handled automatically.

 `choroplethr` was originally created to support visualizing US census data and attempts to work seamlessly with the [acs](http://cran.r-project.org/web/packages/acs/) package.